Employee Stock Options

 When exercising or selling your stock options, you will typically have to pay taxes.
 There are two types of stock options, which ultimately determine how you’ll have to pay taxes.
 The first and most common are non-qualified stock options (NQSOs).
 These do not receive special tax treatment from the federal government, while incentive stock options (ISOs) are given to executives and receive special tax treatment.

 NQSOs are taxed as regular income, which is reported on your W-2.
-The amount taxed will depend on the difference between the stock’s market value and your exercise price and is known as the compensation element.
-Additionally, the taxes will be based on the amount of time you held your shares.
-Federal taxes vary depending on when you exercise your shares, but taxes on long-term capital gains (over a year post-exercising) are typically lower.
+The amount taxed will be the difference between the stock’s market value and your exercise price and is known as the compensation element.
+Once you exercise and own the shares, there may be additional tax if you sell the shares at a gain.
+Depending on how long you hold the shares will determine if it’s a short-term gain or a long-term gain.

 While you won’t pay taxes when exercising ISOs, you will need to pay taxes on the sale of the shares.
-Once more, depending on when you sell, you will or won’t have o pay long term capital gains.
+Once more, depending on when you sell, you will have a short or long term capital gains.

 Financial Advisors with Expertise in Employee Stock Options

 Employee stock options are complex and vary tremendously based on your unique situation!
 A fiduciary financial advisor with ample experience helping startup and tech-industry employees navigate the world of stock options can best plan towards the financial steps and decisions that come with receiving stock options.

 Nationwide Advisor Network